nmimagine/Markimago/readme.md

 <h1>Markimago - Linked Easily</h1>

-Markimago allows you to LOAD RESOURCES for your page only in one time.
-Then, when you want to apply them with THEIR TAGS, you could only type the bookmark name you defined before.
-So you don't need to type the urls 2, 3, 4, or more times, just type it once time, then call the bookmark.
+Markimago allows you to <b>load resources</b> for your page only in one time.
+Then, when you want to apply them with their <b>tags</b>, you could only type the bookmark name you defined before.
+So you don't need to type the urls multiple times.
+Just type it once time, then call the bookmark.
 Simply awesome.

 <h1>Usage</h1>